carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 >
 > Discuss in  groups:
 >
-> 1. Why would we observed correlated features in high-dimensional biological
+> 1. Why would we observe correlated features in high-dimensional biological
 >    data?
 > 1. Why might correlated features be a problem when fitting linear models?
-> 1. What issue might correlated feature present for stepwise selection?
+> 1. What issue might correlated features present when selecting features to include in a model one at a time?
 >
 > > ## Solution
 > >